platformsh/platformsh-docs/docs/src/guides/strapi/local-development/local-development-v3.md

 ---
-title: "Local development instructions for Strapi v3"
+title: Develop locally with Strapi v3
-sidebarTitle: "Strapi v3"
+sidebarTitle: Strapi v3
-weight: -70
-toc: false
-description: |
-  How to build a Strapi v3 app locally.
+description: How to develop a Strapi v3 app locally.
 ---

 You can run your Strapi v3 app locally with all of its services.